 Blockchain: Better and Bigger Than Microsoft

 How did I get started in this business?
 As a stockbroker for Merrill Lynch in the 1980s.
-In retrospect, I cringe at how naive and dumb I was back then.
+In retrospect, I cringe at how naive and dumb I was

 But I somehow managed not to destroy anybody’s financial life.
 And I made some of my customers a bunch of money by selling them long-term bonds when short-term interest rates were 10%-plus.